Limited-time for new users: get 50% off

 }

 Slack, Discord, ntfy, and Teams use different formats.
-The examples above apply when your automation receives a webhook URL from Groups Watcher (including via Zapier, Make, or n8n).
+The example above applies when your automation receives a webhook URL from Groups Watcher (including via Zapier, Make, or n8n).

 Field reference